josh-segal/CS4973-BLOGS/content/DylanToplas/_index.md

-# Eric Gerber
+# Dylan Toplas

-Hi, My name is Eric Gerber, and I love statistics and data science!
+Hi, My name is Dylan Toplas, and I am an expert at CS3200!